zarplata/blackhole-ext/README.md

 # blackhole-ext

-Blackhole is PHP extension for sending request duration to the StatsD collector.
+Blackhole is PHP extension for measuring requests duration and sending it to the StatsD collector.
-Supporting tags in Datadog format.
+With supporting tags in the Datadog format.

 ## Installation